How these 10 companies are using AI for customer service

 Brooks implemented Assembled to help leaders make in-the-moment modifications for the support team, like tailoring focus hours for specific channels or keeping a close eye on agent adherence in real time.
 Assembled’s forecasting tools and arrival pattern insights have also helped the team understand business trends, make data-driven decisions, and keep service levels in check.

-The results have been impressive, reducing average phone wait times by a whopping 66%.
-Agents benefit too, with more time to take breaks and recharge — while still maintaining adequate staffing levels.
+As a result, average phone wait times were reduced by 66%, giving agents more time to recharge while still maintaining adequate staffing levels.

 7. Honeylove

-This reduced ticket escalations by an impressive 20%.
-Additionally, power users were able to increase their solves per hour by 54% after just five months of using Assembled Assist.
+This led to a 20% reduction in ticket escalations, and power users increased their solves per hour by 54% after just 5 months of using Assembled AI.

 8. Lulu and Georgia